 Horse do not bed down so bedding used as for cattle, is not necessary.
 Horses usually sleep standing up.
 They are very smart and they keep their pens quite clean -keeping dropping contained to one area is quite common.

 Draft horses like to work – this is what they were bred for – we do not have to force them.
 They work mostly in the winter and spend the summer frolicking in a big field of grass.
-They do some odd jobs in the summer like wagon rides, farm work and logging.
-We also sometimes take them to some small fairs to compete in draft horse competitions like log skidding, cart & wagon classes.
+They do some odd jobs in the summer like wagon rides, farm work, and logging.
+We also sometimes take them to some small fairs to compete in draft horse competitions like log skidding and cart and wagon classes.